cienzorama/Earth_vs_flat_earth/README.md

 https://cienzorama.github.io/Earth_vs_flat_earth/

-## Last update [2023 10 30]
+## Last update [2023 11 03]

-- Hide some lines and clean the view when activate secondary cameras
+- Fixed critical error when activate secondary cameras
-- Corrected errors on markers to save and load observers locations
-- Fix bugs in precession correction
+- Added option to move horizontal position Pips
-- Multiple corrections and optimizations
+- Other corrections and optimizations

 ## Other recent updates
 - Added option to show locations where observers see Sun and Moon at same altitude